-Under Preferred Alternative DUW-1a and Option DUW-1b, a 400-foot-long, 4-foot-tall sound wall would be required along the east side of the elevated light rail structure for Seattle Fire Station 14, on 4th Avenue South.
+Under Preferred Alternative DUW-1a, Option DUW-1b, and Alternative DUW-2, a 300-foot-long, 4-foot-tall sound wall would be required along the west side of the elevated light rail structure for Seattle Fire Station 14, on 4th Avenue South.
 Two additional sound walls would also be needed under Preferred Alternative DUW-1a and Option DUW-1b along the Pigeon Point area, east and west of the retained-cut sections of the guideway.